lennymalard/melpy-project/README.md

 model.save_histories("iris_metrics")
 ```

-You can reload the parameters with load_params(path) and the metrics using the [pickle](https://docs.python.org/3/library/pickle.html) library or the [h5py](https://docs.h5py.org/en/stable/) library depending on the file extension.
+You can reload the parameters with load_params(path) and the metrics using the [h5py](https://docs.h5py.org/en/stable/) library.

 _For more examples, please refer to the [Examples](https://github.com/lennymalard/melpy-project/tree/main/examples)_